OrlandoEduardo101/vaden/doc/docs/Introduction/getting-started.md

 ## 3. Run the Class Scanner with build_runner

-The **Class Scanner** iintroduces Java-inspired metaprogramming to Dart.
+The **Class Scanner** introduces Java-inspired metaprogramming to Dart.
 Since this feature is integrated with build_runner, simply run the build or watch command during development:

 ```sh title="Terminal"
 dart run build_runner watch